 Being an influencer has plenty of perks.
-You can receive invitations to exclusive events, travel to new places, try products and services before they’re released, and earn money by partnering with companies.
+You can receive invitations to exclusive events, travel to new places, try products before they’re released, and earn money.
+Then there’s the pandemic influencer.

-At least, that’s what the landscape used to look like.
-But in the midst of a pandemic, those exclusive events are largely digital, travel is highly restricted, and product launches are delayed.
+In the midst of a pandemic, exclusive events are largely digital, travel is highly restricted, and product launches are delayed.

 When the pandemic first hit, influencer marketing looked dead in the water, with many companies having to halt spending.
 Per a Launchmetrics report, sponsored content made up 35% of an influencer’s posts in mid-February.
 By mid-April, that number had fallen to a meager four percent.

 However, companies are realizing that influencer marketing still has a strong place within a marketing budget.
-And with one in four companies increasing their marketing spend, the opportunities are there for influencers to connect with their audiences in new ways.
+With one in four companies increasing their marketing spend, the opportunities are there for the so-called pandemic influencer to connect.

 A change in messaging strategy